Create and measure Baseline Profiles without Macrobenchmark

 A method with the H flag indicates that it is a "hot" method, meaning it is called many times during the lifetime of the app.

-A class present in this file indicates that it is used during startup and should be pre-allocated in the heap to avoid the cost of class loading.
+A class present in this file indicates that it is used during startup and must be pre-allocated in the heap to avoid the cost of class loading.
 ART compiler employs various optimization strategies, such as AOT compilation of these methods and performing layout optimizations in the generated AOT file.

 // LayoutNode.kt